kbronde1/Portfolio/README.md

 Primary coding language: Python

+## Computer-Integrated Surgery I
+#### Taught by Russell Taylor
+This course introduced basic concepts of computer-integrated surgery, such as image segmentation, registration, modeling, robotics, safety, and human-machine interfaces.
+We were also taught application case studies and had guest lectures by clinicians & systems implementors.
+Other topics of interest were also briefly covered, such as outcomes and economic analysis and regulatory affairs.

 ### Disclaimer
 I will only upload that which is my own work and which I have submitted.
 I have finished all these classes, but in an effort to protect the integrity of these professors' coursework, I will keep this repo as mostly Private, only switching to Public as necessary.
 Data sets, coding provided by the professors, and the original assignment pdf's are omitted for a similar reason.